dnaeon/dnaeon.github.io/_posts/2020-08-05-openssh-private-key-binary-format.md

 ;; Encrypted section
 ;; This one is a again a buffer with size
 ;; specified by the uint32 value, which preceeds it.
-;; The example below uses an RSA private key fields.
+;; The fields below are for RSA private keys. uint32 (size of buffer)
-;; Different private keys will have a different set
-;; of fields.
-uint32 (size of buffer)
     uint32  check-int
     uint32  check-int  (must match with previous check-int value)